ScotGovAnalysis/pkginstaller/README.md

 Select “Install package internal” from the pkginstaller Addin menu.
 A pop-up will open where should specify the name of the package to install.
+If you wish to install multiple packages you can enter their names separated by commas.

 Check the directory shown is the correct location of the R packages.
-If it’s not see next section.
+If it’s not correct see next section.

 ![image-2](man/figures/Install_img.png)